-The threats orangutans are facing are threefold and each is putting a sustained amount of pressure on the apes.
+The threats orangutans are facing put a sustained amount of pressure on the apes.
 The threats are:

-- The Illegal Pet Trade – Young orangutans are ripped away from their mothers and taken to become pets in Borneo itself and on occasion worldwide.
-Once an orangutan has been taken away from its mother it will never learn the skills required to survive in the wild and will as a result be unable to be released back into the wild.
+- The Illegal Pet Trade – young orangutans are ripped away from their mothers and taken to become pets in Borneo itself and on occasion worldwide.
+Once an orangutan has been taken away from its mother it will never learn the skills required to survive in the wild and will, consequently be unable to be released back into the wild.

 - It is believed that humans shared a common ancestor with the Great Apes around 12-15 million years ago!

-- Orangutans share lots of things with humans, but one of the strangest similarities is that they have 32 teeth, the same number present in humans!
+- Orangutans share lots of things with humans, but one of the most uncanny similarities is that they have 32 teeth, the same number present in humans!